 Bathrooms are increasingly luxurious, so you might consider a freestanding bath, if you have space for a separate shower, a corner is an ideal spot for it.
 For small rooms, wall mounted basins and toilets allow you to see more open floor, which makes the room feel much more spacious.

-A carefully chosen layout can add to the feeling of space
+A carefully chosen layout can enhance the feeling of space

 Take some time to explore different ideas and see what’s out there, so you can find a look that suits you and your home.